joeguo/jomol/README.md

 jomol
 =====

-Jomol is a html parser in golang
+Jomol is a html parser in golang, coming soon